Qasim345/easy_url_launcher/README.md

 - Support Android & IOS

 ## Getting started
-Add pakage to your project by running follwing command in your terminal
+Add package to your project by running follwing command in your terminal

 ```bat
 flutter pub add easy_url_launcher